ColorfulMulberry/ColorfulMulberry/README.md

 ## Hi there, welcome to my profile 👋

 - 📚 I'm a Computer Science graduate from Toronto Metropolitan University
-- 🌱 Always learning about exciting front and back-end technology
+- 🌱 Always learning about the latest front and back-end technology
 - 💼 I’m currently applying to entry level developer positions
 - 📫 You can reach me at colorfulmulberry@gmail.com